CWolfs/CWolfs/README.md

 See [my portfolio](http://www.richardgriffiths.dev) for many more interesting projects but here are some that are hosted on github.

-- [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for [BattleTech game](https://www.paradoxinteractive.com/games/battletech/about) and created a nice-to-use tool for creating/editing them.
+- [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for BattleTech and created a nice-to-use tool for creating/editing them.
 The only way for modders to be able to create any conversation of this type.

-- [Mission Control](https://www.missioncontrolmod.com/) - A large [BattleTech game](https://www.paradoxinteractive.com/games/battletech/about) mod that expands on many aspects of the game.
+- [Mission Control](https://www.missioncontrolmod.com/) - A large BattleTech mod that expands on many aspects of the game.
 A core mod in the community.
 Used by all the major modpacks (RogueTech, BattleTech: Advanced, BEX and others).

-- [Mission Control Designer](https://www.youtube.com/watch?v=xtYc59cSXeI) - Built a mission editor for [BattleTech game](https://www.paradoxinteractive.com/games/battletech/about) as an in-game mod.
+- [Mission Control Designer](https://www.youtube.com/watch?v=xtYc59cSXeI) - Built a mission editor for BattleTech as an in-game mod.
 This involved years of work to slowl piece together the mission format and inject extensive user interface into the game to allow for an editor flow with validation.

 - [React-Native-Keychain Contributions](https://github.com/CWolfs/react-native-keychain) - Contributed to React-Native-Keychain to add support for a new form of RSA padding (OAEP) & fix Android KeyStore unlock timeout issues related to biometrics